22.214.171.124 The Benefits of Merit Badges

 A Scout need not pass all the requirements of one merit badge with the same counselor.
-It may be that due to timing or location issues, etc., he must meet with a different counselor to finish a badge.
+It may be that due to timing or location issues, etc., he or she must meet with a different counselor to finish a badge.
 The Application for Merit Badge has a place to record what has been finished— a “partial.”
 In the center section on the reverse of the blue card, the counselor initials for each requirement passed.
 In the case of a partial completion, the counselor does not retain his or her portion of the card.
 A subsequent counselor may choose not to accept partial work, but this should be rare.
-A Scout, if he believes he is being treated unfairly, may work with his unit leader to find another counselor.
+A Scout, if he believes he or she is being treated unfairly, may work with his unit leader to find another counselor.
 An example for the use of a signed partial would be to take it to camp as proof that the camp’s prerequisites have been met.
 Partials have no expiration except the Scout’s 18th birthday.
 Units, districts, or councils shall not establish other expiration dates for partial merit badges.

 188.8.131.52 Merit Badge Miscellany

 Suggestions for new merit badges may be sent to email@example.com .
 Ideas are researched for relevance to the BSA mission and the needs of today’s youth and families.
 Subject matter must spark interest in Scout-age boys and girls; thus part of the process involves presenting submissions to a youth panel.

 All merit badges are reviewed periodically to improve relevance, consistency, and also requirement and content accuracy.
 Merit badge counselors, unit leadership, parents, and youth are encouraged to send suggestions or comments to firstname.lastname@example.org .
 All submissions are reviewed and considered as merit badges and pamphlets are revised.
 Feedback has been invaluable in correcting errors, updating material, and enhancing content.